Existence of EFX for Two Additive Valuations: Existence of EFX for Two Additive Valuations

-To sum up, if the new allocation Pareto dominates $X$, it is enough to check that there is no EFX envy for the six relationships in order to claim that it is EFX.
+To sum up, if the new allocation Pareto dominates $X$, it is enough to check that there is no EFX envy for the six relationships to claim that it is EFX.

 Our discussion can be divided into two stages.
 In the first stage, we strictly improve the utilities of $\a_0$ and $\b_0$ by exchanging a subset of each bundle.
 Then, the new allocation will Pareto dominate the previous allocation.
 However, this change may cause someone to EFX envy $\a_0$ or $\b_0$.
-Thus, in the second stage, we reduce the bundles of $\a_0$ and $\b_0$ in order to eliminate such EFX envy.
+Thus, in the second stage, we reduce the bundles of $\a_0$ and $\b_0$ to eliminate such EFX envy.